MelonKony/millmint/content/utopia/society/state/government/interior/defence.md

 {{<outline>}}
 ### Armed Forces of Vekllei

 The *Armed Forces of Vekllei*, arranged under the COSMOKOS ministry, are unusual in that they do not have control directly over troops or equipment.
-The actual armed forces of Vekllei, known as the [Royal or Crown Armed Forces](/utopia/society/state/palace/military/), are a sovereign feature of the country and as such are placed under direct supervision of the Sovereign Administration -- seperate from the Vekllei and Commonwealth governments.
+The actual armed forces of Vekllei, known as the [Crown Armed Forces](/utopia/society/state/palace/military/), are a sovereign feature of the country and as such are placed under direct supervision of the [Palace of Vekllei](/utopia/society/state/palace/) -- seperate from the Vekllei and Commonwealth governments.

 The purpose of the Armed Forces of Vekllei, an agency-level body under control of COSMOKOS, is to integrate the Crown Armed Forces with the interior government, and facilitate the employ of Vekllei people in the Armed Forces.

-#### Communications Bureau
+#### Department of Communications

-The *Communications Bureau* is a bureau-level organisation of the Armed Forces responsible for coordinating public information about military activities.
+The *Department of Communications* is a bureau-level organisation of the Armed Forces responsible for coordinating public information about military activities.
+It also produces several newspapers and periodicals for servicemen through subservient publishing houses.

 #### Department of Compulsory Service

-The *Department of Compulsory Service* (DoCS, also CS) oversees the Vekllei Compulsory Service Scheme, a hybrid civilian/military conscription law that requires four years from each citizen between the ages of 18 and 32.
+The *Department of Compulsory Service* (DoCS, also CS) oversees the Vekllei Compulsory Service Scheme, a hybrid civilian/military conscription law that requires four years from each Commonwealth citizen between the ages of 18 and 32.
 Despite reporting to the Armed Forces of COSMOKOS, the DoCS does not facilitate widespread conscription and mobilisation of the civilian population, a role served by the [DoM](#department-of-mobilisation).
 Instead, it is responsible primarily for supervising the fulfilment of the Compulsory Service Scheme, and administrating the conscription and training of Vekllei citizens, including in civilian and industrial roles.

 #### Department of Foreign Affairs

 The *Department of Foreign Affairs* (DoFA) coordinates military affairs with states overseas, including members of the Commonwealth.

-* **Office of the Public**: Press office that prepares public announcements and controls information to the press.
-* **Office of Overseas Affairs**:
-* **Office of Strategic Affairs**:
+Responsibilities include facilitating military exchange and cooperation with foreign militaries, as well as relations-focussed work with strategic and allied nations.

 #### Department of Mobilisation